LatinWarrior/tree-view/README.md

 # TreeView

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.
+The version of Angular is 7.1.4

 ## Development server